Would you like to use your Prudential plan for qualifying purposes?

 There's no requirement to use your current Prudential plan for qualifying purposes.

 In general contribution levels for this type of scheme will be set at a fixed regular amount for a 12 month period.
-Although it is possible to make mid year changes, this is not an automatic process and requires written requests in advance of the change.
-As this contribution basis is less flexible than a variable scheme, it will be more appropriate if the pensionable pay is the member's basic pay (Alternative tier 1) as this may not vary each pay period throughout the year.
+Although it is possible to make mid year changes, this isn't an automatic process and requires written requests in advance of the change.
+As fixed basis contribution is less flexible than a variable scheme, it'll be more appropriate if the pensionable pay is the member's basic pay (Alternative tier 1) as this might not change each pay period throughout the year.

 Please note, it is the employer's responsibility to ensure that the amount paid/collected accurately reflects the amount required based on the employees earnings, and is at least equal to the minimum contributions required for each member in each pay period.